pact-foundation/docs.pact.io/website/docs/pact_broker/webhooks/debugging_webhooks.md

 The Embedded Resources section will give you links to the execution logs.

+By default, for security purposes, the execution logs will be hidden.
+You will need to configure the whitelist to see the logs.
+If you are using one of the [Docker images](/pact_broker/docker_images) you can configure the whitelist via environment variables, documented [here](/pact_broker/docker_images/dius#webhook-whitelists).
+The documentation that explains how the whitelists work is [here](/pact_broker/configuration#webhook-whitelists) (note that the example code shows how to configure the underlying Ruby application, however, if you are using a Docker image, you need to use the environment variables in the first link).

 If you see no evidence of any attempted executions, look in the application logs.

-If you see no logs related to a webhook, it means that the json content was the same as the previous version, so the webhook will not be triggered.
-If you see "No webhook found for consumer ..." then the json had changed, but there are no webhooks found.
-If you see "Scheduling job for ..." then the content has changed, a webhook has been found, and a background job has been created to execute it.
+For every pact publication, there are detailed logs that explain why a webhook is/isn't fired for a particular publication.

+eg.

+* "Pact content has not changed since previous version, not triggering webhooks for changed content"
+* "No enabled webhooks found for consumer "x" and provider "y" and event contract_published"
+* "Webhook triggered for the following reasons: first time pact published with consumer version tagged feat/y"
+* "Scheduling job for webhook with uuid ap7c1tk-AdEYyphWBVieIg"